• Skip to primary navigation

 Embassy Phone Numbers

-In addition to local emergency numbers, it’s important to have your embassy or consulate’s contact details on hand.
+In addition to local emergency numbers, it’s important to have your embassy or consulate’s contact details handy.

 They can assist if you lose your passport, face legal issues, or need official support while abroad.
-It’s better to have the information and not need it than the other way around.
+It’s better to have the information and not need it than vice versa.

 Here are contacts for some key embassies in France: